yancongya/KraftyFx.github.io/_kbar/integration.md

 nav_order: 2
 ---
 # KBar Integration Guide
-If you write scripts or extensions for After Effects you can expose your functionality in a way that's accessible to KBar.
-Popular tools like [Explode Shape Layers](https://aescripts.com/explode-shape-layers/), [Key Cloner](https://conigs.com/tools/key-cloner/), [Ray Dynamic Color](https://docs.google.com/document/d/10OnBN80BgcECx_2EeW5UMm6BmomiyRYAxTUbnQdstio/edit), [Mocha Import](https://mamoworld.com/article/mochaimport-kbar-api) do this and you can too.
+If you write scripts or extensions for After Effects you can expose your functionality in a way that's callable by KBar buttons.
+Popular tools like [Explode Shape Layers](https://aescripts.com/explode-shape-layers/?src=kbar-docs), [Key Cloner](https://conigs.com/tools/key-cloner/?src=kbar-docs), [Ray Dynamic Color](https://docs.google.com/document/d/10OnBN80BgcECx_2EeW5UMm6BmomiyRYAxTUbnQdstio/edit), [Mocha Import](https://mamoworld.com/article/mochaimport-kbar-api?src=kbar-docs), and [Flow](https://aescripts.com/flow/?src=kbar-docs) and many others do this and you can too.

+A tool can integrate with KBar depending on if it is built as a JSX script or with CEP.
+Currently, no special integrations are offered for C++ plugins, however, it should be possible.

 # JSX Integration
-If you're writing a JSX script it needs to detect if it was launched from KBar and if so, what arguments were passed in.
-This is achieved by checking for the existance of the `kbar` global variable and seeing if there is a nested `button` variable on it.
-From there you have details on the button that was clicked.
-You can see this in the example below.
+If your tool is exclusively JSX based it needs to detect if it was launched from KBar and if so, what arguments were passed in.
+This is achieved by checking for the `kbar` global variable and a `button` member variable.
+From there you have details on the button that was clicked (example below).

-## KBar API
-KBar comes with a few useful tools to help you author scripts.
-One is an implementation of `JSON` and another is an internal reference to [AEQuery](https://aenhancers.github.io/aequery/), a popular utility library for After Effects.

 ## Example
 ```javascript